 JIMMY HAYES, BASS SINGER OF THE PERSUASIONS, DIES AT 74

-Jimmy “Bro” Hayes, longtime bass singer of the legendary a cappella group, The Persuasions, died May 18 from complications of pneumonia, after a decades-long struggle with emphysema.
+Jimmy “Bro” Hayes, longtime bass singer of the legendary a cappella group, The Persuasions, died May 18 in New York during surgery for an undisclosed ailment.
+He had recently suffered from pneumonia, after a decades-long struggle with emphysema.
 He was 74.

 Hayes was a founding member of the original group in 1962, along with lead singer/arranger Jerry Lawson and tenor Joseph “Sweet Joe” Russell.
 Tenor Jayotis Washington and baritone Toubo Rhoad were the other original members.
 Rhoad died from a stroke while on the road with the group in 1988, Russell in 2012 after a long battle with kidney disease.
 Washington continues with a group of singers using the Persuasions name, and Lawson is pursuing a solo career.

 Hayes was quiet, dignified, gentlemanly.
 His natural tenor voice took a dive in his teens, and the mellifluent, elegant “basso profundo,” as he was introduced in concert, was born.
 The voice was instantly recognizable for its fluidity, dead rhythmic and tonal accuracy, and elegance.
 It not only comprised the “bottom” of The Persuasions’ singular sound, but the entire rhythm section.